-I love to make this curry in my slow cooker but it works just as well in a casserole.
+I tend to make this curry in my slow cooker, but it works just as well in a casserole.
 It’s easy to make and feels like a really delicious hearty meal – great for sharing with friends and family.
-You don’t need to have rice or bread with this as there are lots of vegetables, so it’s actually more than enough on its own, although I sometimes serve it with cauliflower rice if you fancy something more hearty – see recipe here.
+You don’t need rice with this, as there is sweet potato in the curry, so it’s more than enough on its own.
+Serve it with cauliflower rice if you fancy something more hearty – see recipe here.

 - 2 garlic cloves, keep whole (to remove at the end)